 You should try to learn them with this double sound already.

 It might be hard at first but with practice, it will be easier.
-To recognize whether a consonant is doubled or not, it takes time.
+Recognizing whether a consonant is doubled or not, takes time.

 › Where you can find double letters in a word?

-› What are the most common words with double consonants and a different meaning?
+› What are the most common words with double consonants and different meanings?

 Single vs double consonant